OmarShawky1/ACU/README.md

 * Anything between quotes means a node in the aforementioned mind map.
 * Career Services are carried out in the following places.

-1. life-after-grad channel: For @Students to discuss "Career" except "Problem Solving Training".
+1. life-after-grad channel: For @Student to discuss "Career" except "Problem-Solving Training".
 2. *SPECIAL CATEGORY*: For @*Special Roles* to discuss "Career Advancement" and "Discussions".
 3. SUB-COMMUNITIES:
    1. Open Source Programs (Name of Community):
       1. general-osi channel.
-      2. vacancies-osi channel.
+      2. gsoc channel.
    2. New Grads (Name of Community): CAREER Category.
 4. CAREER Category:
    1. For @Trusted to discuss "Problem-Solving Training", "Profile Review", "Interview Preparation", and "Job Search & Application".
-   2. Partially for @Students to discuss "Problem-Solving Training" and search & apply together (mutually apply) to internships.
+   2. Partially for @Student to discuss "Problem-Solving Training" and search & apply together (mutually apply) to internships.

 #### Sub-Communities